panoply/esthetic/docs/src/docs/parser/error-handling.md

 ### Error Exception

 The exception that throws will hold the following information about the error.
-You can be access the error within a `catch` block.
+You can access the error within a `catch` block.

 ```js
 export interface ParseError {